ChuloAI/code-it/README.md

 ## Running it

+WARNING: the LLM will run arbitrary code, use it at your own risk.
 Execute the main:
 `python -m code_it.main`

+This will save the code in `persistent_source.py`

 Change the task in the `task.txt` file to perform another task.